Label: BRUKINSA- zanubrutinib capsule

 Specific Populations

-No clinically significant differences in the pharmacokinetics of zanubrutinib were observed based on age (19 to 90 years), sex, race (Asian, Caucasian, and Other), body weight (36 to 144 kg) or mild, moderate or severe renal impairment (creatinine clearance [CLcr] ≥ 15 mL/min as estimated by Cockcroft-Gault).
+No clinically significant differences in the pharmacokinetics of zanubrutinib were observed based on age (19 to 90 years), sex, race (Asian, White, and Other), body weight (36 to 144 kg), or mild, moderate or severe renal impairment (CLcr ≥15 mL/min as estimated by Cockcroft-Gault).
 The effect of dialysis on zanubrutinib pharmacokinetics is unknown.

 Hepatic Impairment